Key Takeaways

 Some teens describe feeling detached from themselves or as though their surroundings aren’t real.
 They might say, “It feels like I’m in a dream” or “I’m watching my life happen.”
 These sensations can be early indicators of perceptual instability.

-How to Approach Your Teen If You Notice These Signs
+How Can You Approach Your Teen If You Notice These Signs?

 The goal isn’t to diagnose but to open communication and convey unconditional support.
 Choose calm moments for these conversations, and avoid addressing symptoms during distressing episodes or conflicts.